How Do You Measure Pressure: A full breakdown

 1. Manometry: The Principles of Hydrostatic Pressure:

 Manometers operate on the principle of hydrostatic pressure – the pressure exerted by a fluid at rest.
-The pressure at any point within a fluid is directly proportional to the depth of the fluid column above that point and the density of the fluid.
+That's why the pressure at any point within a fluid is directly proportional to the depth of the fluid column above that point and the density of the fluid.
 The difference in height between the two columns in a U-shaped manometer reflects the pressure difference between the two points connected to the manometer.

-For example, if one side of the manometer is connected to a system with unknown pressure (P<sub>unknown</sub>) and the other to the atmosphere (P<sub>atm</sub>), the pressure difference is given by:
+As an example, if one side of the manometer is connected to a system with unknown pressure (P<sub>unknown</sub>) and the other to the atmosphere (P<sub>atm</sub>), the pressure difference is given by:

 P<sub>unknown</sub> - P<sub>atm</sub> = ρgh